JulieMontoya/Random_Beeb_Stuff/tree_compress2/README.md

 To extract a bit from the stream, we read the byte in memory pointed to by `stream_ptr`, `AND` it with a value dependent on the value in `stream_bit` and store the processor status flags on the stack while we update `stream_bit` and maybe increase `stream_ptr` if we went past 7 and back to 0.
 We then restore the processor status and update `tree_pos` with either the left or right child node, dependent on the result of the `AND` operation in the Z flag.
 On return, the new position on the tree will be in `tree_pos`, and also in the accumulator.

+## stream6.6502

+This is an improved version of the uncompression code with a further optimisation, effectively extending it to support 127 leaf nodes.

+This time, the tree table stores _either_ the index of the next node down the tree _or_, where the next node on one side would be a leaf, its payload  (so we do not actually need to store leaf nodes at all).
+Since each node's record is 2 bytes long, we can use bit 0 = 0 to indicate a node with children, or bit 0 = 1 to indicate a payload.

+After extracting each bit, we test bit 0 of `tree_pos`.
+If 0, we read another bit.
+If 1, we perform an `LSR A` and then display the character.

 ## make_huffman_tree

 This is a Perl script to take some input data, and generate a Huffman tree and the compressed data using it, ready to paste into BeebAsm source code.